 Any business can apply for a levy transfer, but the following criteria are applied when making a decision.

 - The business applying for levy transfer has its head office based within the Derby City Council area boundary.

 - We will consider supporting employers where their head office is elsewhere, however they have a site or office in the city and the apprentice will be based or employed there.

 - They are able to meet the requirements of the Education and Skills Funding Agency (ESFA) for transfer – as per the levy transfer checklist, have signed the ESFA Agreement, have completed the DCC application form and agreed to our terms and conditions.

 Levy transfer is not an unlimited resource and the Council is mindful of this.
 Therefore, we aim to ensure it is utilised to make the greatest impact in the city in terms of, supporting our growth sectors, supporting the development of skills required in the city and supporting people into employment, considering the impact of the pandemic on the city.

 We will therefore prioritise applications for levy, that meet the following criteria:

-We will seek to support employers within our priority sectors where growth is required to diversity our local economy and meet skills for the future.
+We will seek to support employers within our priority sectors where growth is required to diversify our local economy and meet skills for the future.